Actively Involve Stakeholders to Accelerate Change

 The Basics of How to Actively Involve Stakeholders to Accelerate Change

-If change is to be executed smoothly across functions, teams, and levels, change leaders must actively involve all key stakeholders early and often to increase understanding.
-Greater understanding leads to greater ownership.
+If change is to be executed smoothly across functions, teams, and levels, change leaders must actively involve all key stakeholders early and often to increase understanding and strategic buy-in.
+Greater understanding leads to greater employee ownership.
 And greater ownership leads to greater levels of employee engagement, accountability, buy-in, and resilience.

-Based upon decades of data from our change management simulation, here are three field-tested ways to better involve employees in organizational change:
+Based upon decades of change management simulation data, here are three field-tested ways to better involve employees to create lasting organizational change:

 The Bottom Line

-To learn more about how to actively involve stakeholders to accelerate change, download The 5 Lenses of Change that Leaders Must Pay Attention to from the Beginning
+To learn more about how to actively involve stakeholders to accelerate change, download 5 Research-Backed Lenses of Change that Leaders Must Pay Attention to

 Explore real world results for clients like you striving to create higher performance